Naturality and mapping class groups in Heegaard Floer homology: Simplifying moves on Heegaard diagrams

 For singularities of type~\ref{item:link-B1} (a birth-death singularity at~$p$ simultaneous with a handleslide of $p_1$ over $p_2$), recall that a crucial feature was the number~$k = k_1 + k_2$ of flows from $p_2$ to $p$.
 If $k=0$, the resolution can be done easily with several handleslide commutations (links of type~\ref{item:A1a}) and one stabilization-handleslide commutation.
 For $k > 0$, we need to introduce $k$ slide pentagons (links of type~\ref{item:link-A2}), as $\alpha_1 = W^u(p_1) \cap \S$ is sliding over $\alpha_2 = W^u(p_2) \cap \S$, which in turn slides over the circle $\alpha$ introduced at the stabilization corresponding to $p$.
-Note that $k_1$ of these pentagons point ``up'', while $k_2$ of them point ``down.''
+Note that $k_1$ of these pentagons have exactly two vertices on the side of the $\a$-handleslide stratum that existed before the resolution containing $C_3 \cup C_4$ (below the horizontal red line in Figure~\ref{fig:simplify-6a}), while $k_2$ of them have exactly two vertices on the other side.
 See Figure~\ref{fig:simplify-6a} for an example with $k=2$.

-Before proceeding, we introduce handleswaps, loops of overcomplete diagrams that generalize the notion of simple handleswaps.
+Before proceeding, we introduce handleswaps; loops of overcomplete diagrams that generalize the notion of simple handleswaps.
 As we shall see, these arise during the simplification procedure of links of type~\ref{item:link-E1}, and are in fact quite close to them.